 Although we may not choose our professions based on how much or how little back pain we think they will cause in the future, it is important to consider ways that you can make your job more conducive to health and productivity, both in terms of your spine and your overall health.
 In fact, the National Institute for Occupational Safety and Health (NIOSH) reports that back problems account for about 20 percent of all work-related ailments and injuries.

-Some professions that frequently produce back and neck pain, whether as a result of force, posture, stress, or repetition, include:
+Some professions that frequently produce neck and back pain, whether as a result of force, posture, stress or repetition, include:

 - Professional moving

 - Teaching and nursing

 - Jobs that involve a lot of driving

 If you are one of the millions of people who experience degenerative spine conditions such as spinal stenosis, slipped disc, arthritis of the spine or facet disease, there are a variety of ways to make any job less stressful on your neck and back.
 If you sit for long periods of time, choose a chair with good ergonomics, like lumbar and pelvic support.
 If you absolutely must move heavy objects, always wear a back brace and practice safe lifting techniques.
 If you stand all day, try to maintain proper posture.
 No matter your profession, try to take frequent breaks to walk and stretch.